Biological Safety Cabinet Certification

 Frequently Asked Questions

 Biological safety cabinets should be certified when installed and then certified at least once every year according to OSHA.
-NSF International also recommends no more than 1 year between certification.
-This is published in NSF/ANSI Standard 49.
+NSF International also recommends no more than 1 year between certification, as published in NSF/ANSI Standard 49.

 Note: If a BSC is moved for any reason, it must be re-certified before it has been put back into operation.

 Be sure to get all hard-to-reach places and use a swab if necessary.
-If a drain pan is in use it should be emptied into a suitable container and the drain valve should be cleaned.
+If a drain pan is in use it should be emptied into a suitable container.

-There are 3 classes of BSC as classified by the US Center for Disease Control and Prevention.
-Class 1 cabinets are used for “lower risk” contaminants and do not offer product protection from contamination.
+There are 3 classes of BSC as classified by the US CDC.
+Class 1 cabinets are used for lower risk contaminants and do not offer product protection.

-Class 2 cabinets are further divided into four subtypes: A1, A2, B1 and B2.
-With each subtype the minimum inflow velocity differs and the way that air is exhausted differs.
+Class 2 cabinets are divided into four subtypes: A1, A2, B1 and B2.
+With each subtype the minimum inflow velocity and exhaust method differs.
 Class II cabinets offer the product protection that Class 1 cabinets do not.

 Air monitoring systems can measure air quality through duct probes, wall mounted sensors and ceiling mounted sensors.
 These systems can also generally integrate with existing building controls to measure contaminants in the air.
 Airflow rates can then be adjusted based on the results.